carlomaximo/carlomaximo/README.md

 ## Hey there, I'm Carlo :)

-This is my github profile *wowowow* 😮😮 I plan to immortalize here stuff I built that I think other people will find helpful/interesting
+This is my github profile **wowowow** I plan to immortalize here stuff I built that I think other people will find helpful/interesting

 I am currently studying computer programming at Sheridan College and slated to graduate this April 2025.
 I'm very interested in the field of geomatics, and I hope to be use it and be involved in disaster risk reduction and management in the future.